ShreyashDesai/NEURAL-STYLE-TRANSFER-TOOL/README.md

 📘 Project Overview

-The Neural Style Transfer (NST) project applies the artistic style of one image (painting) onto another image (photograph).
+Neural Style Transfer (NST) is a deep learning technique that blends the content of one image with the artistic style of another.
-It uses Deep Learning, Convolutional Neural Networks (CNNs), and the pretrained VGG19 model to merge:
+This project uses Convolutional Neural Networks (CNNs) and the pretrained VGG19 model to recreate an image that looks like a photograph painted in the style of famous artworks.

-Content (structure of the image)

-Style (textures, brush strokes, colors)

-This project demonstrates the power of computer vision, feature extraction, and neural optimization.
+This project demonstrates:

+Computer vision

+Image feature extraction

+Deep learning optimization

 🚀 Features

-🖼️ Apply any artistic style to any photograph
+✔️ Apply any artistic style to any photograph

-⚡ Uses pretrained VGG19 model
+✔️ Uses pretrained VGG19 for feature extraction

-🔁 Supports multiple style images
+✔️ Supports multiple style images

-💾 Automatically saves output images
+✔️ Automatically saves generated output

-💻 Clean, beginner-friendly Python Notebook

-📊 Includes visual comparisons of content, style & output
+✔️ Beginner-friendly Python script + notebook
+✔️ Clean project structure

 🛠️ Technologies Used
 Category	Technology